udesly-adapter/university/docs/jamstack/01 - Intro/02 - how it works.md

 The **Udesly App** converts your Webflow project .zip into an [**11ty**](https://www.11ty.dev/) theme.
 It analyzes your theme and adds all the necessary *Liquid* code, so that you don't need to!

 Design your eCommerce in Webflow like a normal site, your design will be converted along with your interactions, fonts, and your CMS elements.
-Your eCommerce functionalities will be handled by [**Snipcart**](https://snipcart.com/).
+Your eCommerce functionalities will be handled natively by [**Snipcart**](https://snipcart.com/).
+But you can use other third-party eCommerce too!

 The **Udesly App** is smart enough to understand your Site structure through the **magic extension**, it will automatically configure your template and export your *CMS data*.
 Yep, you have read it correctly!